ERIE CANALWAY TRAIL:

 Schuyler Flatts Cultural Park Loop Trail; ¾ miles

-Difficulty: Mohawk-Hudson Bikeway Northern Section; Moderate.
+Difficulty: Mohawk-Hudson Bikeway [Northern Section]; Easy to Moderate.
 Mostly paved trail with some on-road detours.
 Mainly flat except for a hilly section and a steep detour section.

-Mohawk-Hudson Bikeway Central Section; Easy.
-On-road section, CYCLE TRACK and paved path.
+Mohawk-Hudson Bikeway [Central Section]; Easy-Moderate.
+CYCLE TRACK and paved path.
+On-road section.

 Route 787 Path; Easy.
 Flat paved trail.